Sign Up for Updates

-If you were to ask a group of 40-somethings if they have more trouble managing their weight now than they did when they were in their 20s, you’d likely hear a chorus of ‘yeses’ in response.
-They know all too well the meaning of “middle age spread” (which always sounds to me like margarine that’s been in the refrigerator too long) – the slow, steady march towards a thicker waistline that seems to go hand-in-hand with getting older.
-Many of my middle-aged patients consider this ‘creeping obesity’ to be inevitable—something that just “happens to everybody” and is therefore completely out of their control.
+If you were to ask a group of 40-somethings if they have more trouble managing their weight now than they did when they were in their 20s, you’d likely hear a chorus of ‘Yes’ in response.
+They know all too well the meaning of middle age spread (which always sounds to me like margarine that’s been in the refrigerator too long).
+It’s a slow, steady march towards a thicker waistline that seems to go hand-in-hand with getting older.
+Many of my middle-aged patients consider this creeping obesity to be inevitable—something that “just happens to everybody” and is therefore completely out of their control.
 But is it?

-In addition to tracking total weight gain, the Harvard researchers were also able to connect increased consumption of certain foods with a certain amount weight gain.
+In addition to tracking total weight gain, the Harvard researchers were also able to connect increased consumption of certain foods with a certain amount of weight gain.
 The list of foods isn’t that surprising, but the amount of weight they contributed is a bit of an eye-opener.
-Regular consumption of French fries—just this one food—was linked to a weight gain of nearly of 3 1/2 pounds over four years.
-Regular potato chip eaters could count on that habit alone to pile on another 1.7 pounds, and soda drinkers gained an extra pound over four years.
+Regular consumption of French fries—just this one food—was linked to a weight gain of nearly 3 1/2 pounds over four years.
+Regular potato chip eaters could count on that habit alone to pile on another 1.7 pounds—and soda drinkers gained an extra pound over four years.
 Not surprisingly, those who ate more fruits, vegetables and whole grains had the least amount of weight gain over 20 years, as did those who exercised regularly, had good sleep habits, and curbed their time in front of the television.

 Simple.
 If you’re not exercising regularly, start now.
 Cardio is great for your health, but you need to do strength training, too.
-Unless you challenge your muscles, you stand to lose about five pounds of muscle mass per decade as you age – and that’s calorie-burning tissue you can’t afford to lose.
-Exercise will also keep your stress level in check, and will help you sleep better – both of which can help with weight control.
-As far as your diet is concerned, your calorie burn in middle age isn’t quite what it once was, so work on controlling portions and packing as much nutrition into those calories as you can—in the form of lean proteins, vegetables, fruits and moderate amounts of whole grains.
+Unless you challenge your muscles, you stand to lose about five pounds of muscle mass per decade as you age, and that’s calorie-burning tissue you can’t afford to lose.
+Exercise will also keep your stress level in check and help you sleep better, both of which can help with weight control.
+As far as your diet is concerned, your calorie burn in middle age isn’t quite what it once was.
+So, work on controlling portions and packing as much nutrition into those calories as you can—in the form of lean proteins, vegetables, fruits and moderate amounts of whole grains.

 ¹Mozaffarian et al. N Engl J Med 2011;364:2392-404.